aarnoux/SamReader/README.txt

 **** OUTPUT ****

-The output is the same weither you choose to store it or not and is presented as follow :
+The output is presented as follow, it is the same for terminal or file output, except for "List of found mutations :" that is only available in the fil output :

 Informations :